pelotom/effectful/README.md

       z <- baz
     } yield (y, z)

-Each monadic assignment `a <- ma` _unwraps_ a value from the monad so that it can be used later in the computation.
-But this is a little less convenient than one might hope--frequently we would like to make use of an unwrapped monadic value without having to explicitly name it.
+Each monadic assignment `a <- ma` _unwraps_ a pure value `a: A` from a monadic value `ma: M[A]` so that it can be used later in the computation.
+But this is a little less convenient than one might hope--frequently we would like to make use of an unwrapped value without having to explicitly name it.
 With monad syntax we can write it _inline_, like so:

     monadically { (unwrap(bar(unwrap(foo))), unwrap(baz)) }